 This is a requirement set by the Reserve Bank of India, which is the apex bank of India.
 The purpose of this document is to declare the total amount transferred abroad from the remitter bank account in the given financial year.
 The financial year runs from April 1st to March 31st every year.

 The A2 form you download from your Expatrio portal is pre-filled with the information you provide when setting up your payment process on your Expatrio portal.
-Because of this, usually all you will need to do is get the A2 form signed and upload it on your Expatrio portal.
+Because of this, usually all you will need to do is completed a few additional fields, get the A2 form signed by the payer (who is not necessarily the blocked account holder) and upload it on your Expatrio portal.

 Who should sign the A2 form?

-We ask for the payer's details and these are added to your A2 form.
+We ask for the payer's details when you set up the payment and these are added to your A2 form.
 However, please note the following:

 - If you say on the form that you will transfer from an account under your name you will be considered the payer and you will have to sign the A2 form yourself.